Civil Engineering (Royal School of Military Engineering), BEng (Hons)

 - Learning takes place through a combination of timetabled learning and independent study.

-- Graduates can progress to senior roles within military or civilian organizations.
+- On completion you can progress to senior roles within military or civilian organisations.